BirkeP/birkep.github.io/_posts/2025-1-10-Windows-LPE.md

 ## Weaponizing Performance Counters

-On a high level the Performance Counters function retrieve and process data from services and applications on the system through a consumers such as PerfMon.exe or WMI in our example.
+On a high level the Performance Counters function retrieve and process data from services and applications on the system through a [Performance counter consumers](https://learn.microsoft.com/en-us/windows/win32/perfctrs/using-performance-counters) such as PerfMon.exe or WMI in our example.
 For us it means being able to run code on the system and in the security context of the WMI service (NT\SYSTEM).
 But first let us break down how we register the Performance Counter.

 [OpenPerformanceData Documentation](https://learn.microsoft.com/en-us/previous-versions/windows/desktop/legacy/aa372200(v=vs.85))